duckwork/.emacs.d/README.md

 ## Org mode

-I’ve put org mode under Applications, as opposed to [8](#org92fae61), because it’s  more generally-applicable than that.
+I’ve put org mode under Applications, as opposed to Writing, because it’s  more generally-applicable than that.

     (use-package org
       :custom